 Berrendo Creek: Please visit the Open Gate webpage for more information on this property.
-Fishing for bass was fair to good when using wacky rigged watermelon Senko worms.

-Black River: Streamflow at Malaga Monday morning was 6.49 cfs.
+Black River: Streamflow at Malaga Monday morning was 8.26 cfs.

 Blue Hole Park Pond: We had no reports from anglers this week.

 Bonito Lake: Closed until further notice by the city of Alamogordo due to fire damage.
 It appears that the lake will be out of commission until 2022.